ubuntu/ubuntu-desktop-documentation/docs/how-to/upgrade-ubuntu/upgrade-to-ubuntu-interim.md

 If it's been more than a couple of days, look for known issues in the release notes.
 Some of them might be blocking the upgrade until they're resolved.
 You can find updates in the attached bug trackers.

 Make sure that the Software & Updates application is set to notify you of new interim releases.
-See {ref}`switch-to-the-interim-release-path`.
+See {ref}`switch-to-interim`.

 You can force the upgrade manually on the command line: